Kirsten de Keyser

 - Encourage more cycling and walking: Continue making it simpler and safer to get around town on two wheels or two legs, and introduce more free electric cycle loan schemes.

-The GLA election is not till 2020, so watch this space as the campaign hots up, once we get the EU election out of the way!
+The GLA election is not till 2020, so watch this space as the campaign hots up.

 One of the upsides that attracted me to the Green Party, back in the day, was that they are not funded by vested interests like big business or trades unions.